Frequently Asked Questions for Attorneys

 If the provider will not apply for course approval and accreditation, e-mail Attorney Services Specialist Angela Perry requesting instructions on how to submit a course or activity for approval and accreditation.

-Before resuming the practice of law in any U.S. jurisdiction, attorneys are required to make up any CLE missed during the last five years.
+Before resuming the practice of law in any U.S. jurisdiction, attorneys are required to make up any CLE missed during the last two years.

 “The Commission shall recognize the following exemptions: